 There are so many places to check out in Osaka and so much good food to eat.
-Unless you’re some sort of super human planner, you’re probably not going to have enough time to see everything on your list.
+Unless you’re some sort of superhuman planner, you’re probably not going to have enough time to see everything on your list.

-After visiting Hirakata T-Site earlier this year for the first time, I can confidently say that it is a must visit when you’re in Osaka!
+After visiting Hirakata T-Site earlier this year for the first time, I can confidently say that it is a must-visit when you’re in Osaka!
 Hirakata T-site is best known for its huge wall of books (which is why we ended up going there), but it’s so much more.

-Inside, you’ll find restaurants, an art gallery, a children’s book section, a crazy selection of DVDs and vinyl records, a wonderfully curated collection of stationary and gifts, and a Starbucks with some of the best spots to chill with your coffee that I have seen.
+Inside, you’ll find restaurants, an art gallery, a children’s book section, a crazy selection of DVDs and vinyl records, a wonderfully curated collection of stationery and gifts, and a Starbucks with some of the best spots to chill with your coffee that I have seen.

-It’s no wonder that many Osakans come here for the entire day to hang out, catch up on work or just to relax.
+It’s no wonder that many Osakans come here for the entire day to hang out, catch up on work, or just to relax.

-In today’s short post, I’m going to go over how to get there, what you’ll see inside, and the 5 reasons why you really have to go!
+In today’s short post, I’m going to go over how to get there, what you’ll see inside, and the 5 reasons why you have to go!

 How to Get There

-With that said, it is located outside of central Osaka and outside the area that the Osaka Loop Line covers, so you will most likely have to transfer trains in order to get to T-Site depending on where you are.
+With that said, it is located outside of central Osaka and outside the area that the Osaka Loop Line covers, so you will most likely have to transfer trains to get to T-Site depending on where you are.